-If you have a child who is not grasping letters sounds, has no phonemic awareness, and is just not getting it in reading – this article is for you.
+If you have a child who is not grasping letter sounds, has no phonemic awareness, and is just not getting it in reading – this article is for you.
 The importance of early screening for children who may be at risk for dyslexia or other reading disabilities in your classrooms is imperative.
 This is an important topic, especially for early childhood classroom educators.

 I’m Emily from The Literacy Nest.
 As a CDP, Certified Dyslexia Practitioner, I work with children who have dyslexia, mainly in a 1:1 setting.
-Many of the students I have worked with over the years came to me after things starting falling down for them around third or fourth grade.
+Many of the students I have worked with over the years came to me after things started falling down for them around third or fourth grade.
 They simply couldn’t keep up with the greater demands and text complexity.
 Old compensatory habits like memorizing a whole bunch of words simply weren’t working for them any longer.
 They felt scared, frustrated, and confused.
 Most of all, by this time, they started comparing themselves to their peers and even questioned their own intelligence.
 The social-emotional side began to creep in as a result.

 These same kids may have had teachers who’ve noticed them wave a red flag for a reading disability early on.
-They may have had parents seeking testing in the early grades, but were either told to wait, or were given a variety of unsuccessful or inconsistent interventions.
+They may have had parents seeking testing in the early grades, but were either told to wait or were given a variety of unsuccessful or inconsistent interventions.
 We know that family life can play a role as well, but I am not going to discuss that today.

 I am here today to tell you this.
 We can no longer continue with a wait to fail model that many schools still use.
 Instead, let’s put forth a preventative model where we screen, which will equip us to be able to identify these kids.
 A preventative model will alleviate the scenario I described above.
 No child should have to wait to receive the appropriate interventions they need and deserve until they have faltered for the first few years of their school career.